315+ Telescopes Ranked

 Alternative Recommendations

-There are no 1:1 equivalents to the eVscope eQuinox because it is not exactly something you’d want to duplicate – but we’ve picked out a few options that can somewhat fulfill its functions:
+There are no 1:1 equivalents to the eVscope eQuinox because it is not exactly something you’d want to duplicate – but I’ve picked out a few options that can somewhat fulfill its functions:

 • The Vaonis Vespera is a similar all-in-one package to the eVscope eQuinox, but without the pitfalls of the eVscope’s design and without any false promises either.
 It’s more compact, easier to use, has a wider field, and utilizes a better camera sensor and other technological improvements to put up comparable images to a decent wide-field astrophotography rig with a little less fuss.
 However, like the eVscope, there is no eyepiece nor modularity like a regular astrophotography rig, and Solar System capabilities are limited.